Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 The end goal: We are trying to replicate every module in one master WTW theme file for brand consistency across all Power Bi usages.

+# Call notes 28 Sept

+choose inside or out onn labels

+Special effects

+black text on white inn labels

+accessibility is key

+see some options available

+see microsfot visual impairements settings, to be considered

+theyve donne mathematical tests, this  wont pass

+export as pdf or screenshot

+get specs for bg image

+-wtw footer area
+-logo up top option

+Think about instructions

+sample dashboard ideas? white space?

+Make suggestions for usability

 # To do

 Chris script amend